sathish0804/POC_2/readme.md

 - Class IDs for phone/bag/flag/pen are placeholders; adapt to your YOLO model `names`.
 - Temporal thresholds assume ~1 FPS sampling; they auto-adjust using timestamps but tune as needed.
 - Everything runs on CPU; for speed, consider disabling OCR with `--disable_ocr`.

+## Advanced sleep detection (optional)

+- Enable via `ActivityPipeline(use_advanced_sleep=True)`.
+- Computes EAR and a coarse eye-open probability, smooths with EWMA, and applies a sliding-window, hysteresis decision machine:
+  - Microsleep: continuous closure ≥ 2s with low head motion (short window)
+  - Drowsy: PERCLOS(mid window) > ~0.4
+  - Sleep: PERCLOS(mid window) > ~0.8 with stillness and head-down
+  - Recovery: sustained eye-open and neutral head pose
+- If landmarks are unreliable, logic degrades gracefully and avoids false alarms (may emit no sleep state).